-Here are a few areas where the use of chain hosts reign supreme:
+Here are a few areas where the use of chain hosts reigns supreme:

-1. In manufacturing plants and production facilities to lift heavy materials for production or fabrication.
+1. Manufacturing plants and production facilities, lift heavy materials for production or fabrication.

 2. Aerospace and automobile industries require robust hoists to lift expensive engines and equipment carefully.

-3. Nuclear reactors and power plants place control rods, regulating equipment and other devices that are impossible for human workers to move or place.
-Chain hosts are used in all contaminated areas with hazardous materials or are well below the safety limits set forward by the Australian commissions for workspace safety.
+3. Nuclear reactors and power plants to place control rods, regulating equipment, and other devices that are impossible for human workers to move or place.
+Chain hosts are used in all toxic areas that have hazardous materials or are well below the safety limits set forward by the Australian commissions for workspace safety.